waldo2188/DatatableBundle/README.md

 }
 ```

-### # Multiple actions
+### Multiple actions

 Sometimes, it's good to be able to do the same action on multiple records like deleting, activating, moving ...
-Well this is very easy to add to your datatable: all what you need is to declare your multiple action as follow
+Well this is very easy to add to your datatable: all what you need is to declare your multiple action as follow.

 ```php
 /**